orchestracities/lego-diorama-usi-2022/README_TTN.md

 At the moment there are 2 Seeeduino LoRaWAN connected to our account on The Things Network.

-- To add another Seeeduino you need to add a new End Device under the `oc-diorama-001` application that can be found in our TTN account.
+- To add another Seeeduino you need to add a new End Device under an application in our TTN account, like `oc-diorama-001` or `oc-diorama-002`.

 - If there is no application, it must be created.